Advisory Committee on Immunization Practices (ACIP) Recommendations

 Adults

-• Adults at least 60 years of age may receive a single dose of RSV vaccine (trade names: Arexvy, Abrysvo™), based on shared clinical decision making.5
+- All adults at least 75 years of age should receive a single dose of RSV vaccine (trade names: Arexvy, Abrysvo™).

 For More Information